Rahul5733/pubsub-publisher/README.md

 **How to add/remove keys in randomizer**

-Here is an example, How to randomize message keys, Here your keys are added to the list and
+Here is an example, How to randomize message keys, Here five example keys are added to the dict, these values will be random in every message, depending on the data type, there are three methodes written for srting, datetime and int.

+For example, a key "pipelineMetricId" has to be randomized and its an integer type, add that key to this dict and gen_random_number() as its value.

 ```
     keys_to_randomize = {